didehvar/bhg/_includes/home.md

-# Welcome to the official Star Wars Galaxy of Heroes Bounty Hunters Guild alliance!
+# Welcome to the official Star Wars Galaxy of Heroes Bounty Hunters' Guild alliance!